Frequently Asked Questions

 Most frequent questions and answers

-- We are a very small business, ususally just me.
+- We are a very small business, usually just me.

-The shop is not open, due to us self isolating (for health & work), but most products are available via a either collection service or Mail order, please email.
+The shop is not open, due to us shielding (for health & work), but most products are available via a either collection service or Mail order, please email.

 We are delivering via DHL and sometimes other couriers, Parcels are sent Monday to Thursday.